py32-rs/py32-hal/README.md

-Some peripheral driver code has been modified from [embassy-stm32]([embassy/embassy-stm32 at main · embassy-rs/embassy](https://github.com/embassy-rs/embassy/tree/main/embassy-stm32)).
+Some peripheral driver code has been modified from [embassy-stm32](https://github.com/embassy-rs/embassy/tree/main/embassy-stm32).
 Big thanks to this project and its awesome contributors!